WORST: Onion Blossom

 Don't let the word "spinach" fool you.
 Traditional spinach artichoke dip is not a healthy starter.
-A typical order contains about 1,500 calories, 100 g of fat, and 2,500 mg of sodium.
+A typical order has about 1,600 calories, 100 grams of fat, and 2,500 milligrams of sodium.
 The trouble is the cream base, which is loaded with saturated fat.
-If you make this dip at home, try using a base of nonfat Greek yogurt instead.
+If you make this dip at home, use a base of nonfat Greek yogurt instead.

 BEST: Spinach Salad

 The best appetizers are low in calories, but satisfying enough to curb how much you eat during the rest of your meal.
 Salads made with spinach or other leafy greens do this very well.
 Studies suggest you'll eat about 10% less during a meal if you start off with salad.
-A cup of fresh spinach with a tablespoon of vinaigrette has just 150 calories.
+A cup of fresh spinach with a tablespoon of vinaigrette has about 80 calories.